yrstruely/concerto/README.md

 ## Performance Tests
 There are two files in the `<project-dir>/client-configs` folder for writing your performance tests: `k6-imports-template.js` and `k6-exports-template.js`.

-The k6 tests are seperated into two files like this is so that the performance tests can be auto-generated from your existing functional tests.
+The k6 tests are separated into two files like this is so that the performance tests can be auto-generated from your existing functional tests.
 This has the benefit of keeping your functional and performance tests automatically in sync with each other.

 Most of the time, you will not need to change the `k6-imports-template.js` file (unless you want to add extra libraries to k6).